The Top 9 Free Financial Tools Every Saver Needs in 2025

 Debt Avalanche Spreadsheet

-Key Features: Tackles high-interest debts first to save you the most money using free financial tools.
+Key Features: Target highest interest rates first to save the most money.

 • Platform: Web (Google Sheets, Excel)